 The Bach Project includes:

-- Filmed masterclasses covering all six works, taught by John Holloway, Professor emeritus for (modern) Violin and Chamber Music at the famous College of Music in Dresden, Germany, and a pioneer of the modern Early Music movement in Europe
+- Over 21 hours of filmed masterclasses covering all six works, taught by John Holloway, Professor emeritus for (modern) Violin and Chamber Music at the famous College of Music in Dresden, Germany, and a pioneer of the modern Early Music movement in Europe

 - Discussion and demonstration of the relevant dance movements, with Baroque dance specialist and violinist Mojca Gal